-To analyze data from a data source, files must be formatted into tables in Dremio Cloud.
+To analyze data from a data source, files must be formatted into tables in Dremio Sonar.
 You can then create views from one or more tables.
-The following figure shows how data is represented in Dremio Cloud.
+The following figure shows how data is represented in Sonar.

 A table contains the data from your source, formatted as rows and columns.
-A table cannot be modified by Dremio Cloud.
+A table cannot be modified by Dremio Sonar.
 A table is represented by the icon .

 Maximum Number of Leaf Columns in a Table